Current Graduate Students

 Name Thesis Topic

-Aditi Singh Misinformation Across Digital Divide In Rural India
+Aditi Singh Misinformation Across Digital Divide in Rural India

 Annabel Ngien Patient-doctor Relationship: Explicating Its Key Dimensions And Examining The Effects Of Online Patient-doctor Communication On Online Patient-doctor Relationship, Perceived Patient-centredness And Patient Participation